Reviewing Ube Industries (UBEOY) & Its Peers

 |Ube Industries Competitors

-52.6% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-21.2% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+51.4% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+22.4% of shares of all “Holding & other investment offices” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-Ube Industries pays an annual dividend of $0.31 per share and has a dividend yield of 2.9%.
-Ube Industries pays out 20.7% of its earnings in the form of a dividend.
-As a group, “Holding & other investment offices” companies pay a dividend yield of 8.0% and pay out 46.7% of their earnings in the form of a dividend.

-This is a breakdown of current recommendations for Ube Industries and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for Ube Industries and its rivals, as reported by MarketBeat.

 |Sell Ratings